Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Team Production Functions

-We observe only one pharmacy in each local labor market, which is defined as the 5-digit zip code area.\footnote{We only observe the wage for the observed type.
-Thus, wages are imputed for the unobserved type using local demand shifters in 5-digit zip code levels and pharmacists' characteristics.
-We use actual wages for the observed position and imputed wages for both positions together with principal components of local demand shifters as instruments.} Hence, we need to use the version of our estimator that averages across local markets as discussed in Section 3.3.
+We observe only one pharmacy in each local labor market, which is defined as the 5-digit zip code area.
+Hence, we use the version of our estimator that averages across local markets as discussed in Section \ref{sec:MonteCarlo}.
+We use imputed hourly wages for the manager and the employer as the additional observed covariates ($z_{1},z_{2}$) for the first-stage estimation.\footnote{In this application, we only observe the wage for the observed type.
+Thus, wages are imputed using local demand shifters in 5-digit zip code levels and pharmacists' characteristics.
+We have verified with additional Monte Carlo simulation exercise reported in Appendix C that our method performs as well as the standard TSLS estimator with this variation.} In the second stage estimation, we use the observed wage for the observed position, the imputed wages, and principal components of local demand shifters as additional instruments.\footnote{The local demand shifters include total population size, median household income, and proportion of households with retirement income.}

-We test whether the observed labor inputs are indeed the optimal choice of firms.
-If the inputs are optimally chosen, the coefficients can be directly estimated from equation (\ref{eq:CD_RF}) in Appendix \ref{sec:CD_Optimal}.
-Under the assumption of Cobb-Douglas production, we can test the optimality by jointly testing the null hypothesis of equality of both coefficients.
-Table \ref{tab:optimality_test} shows the results.
-A formal Wald test rejects the null hypothesis of optimality.
-Thus the direct inversion of the optimality conditions cannot be applied to estimate the parameters of the production function, whereas our new estimator is feasible.

-We implement two versions of our ``matched" TSLS estimator: the first estimator uses the observed outputs while the second one uses expected outputs.
-Since the observed output is subject to a measurement error, the semi-parametric estimator using expected outputs offers the potential of some efficiency gains as discussed in Appendix B.4.
+We implement two versions of our ``matched'' TSLS estimator: the first estimator uses the observed outputs while the second one uses expected outputs.
+Since the observed output is subject to a measurement error, the semi-parametric estimator using expected outputs offers the potential of some efficiency gains as discussed in Theorem \ref{thm:StarBetter}.
 Table \ref{tab:est1} summarizes our findings.
 We report the estimated parameters of the Cobb-Douglas production function as well as the estimated standard errors.
 In addition, we report standard F-statistics for the first stage of the TSLS estimator to test for weak instruments.
 Overall, we find that our instruments are sufficiently strong in most cases.\footnote{As a robustness check, we also explored a different matching algorithm which estimates the expectation of output conditional on local demand shifters rather than wages.
 The results are consistent although the matching algorithm with local demand shifters gives slightly larger point estimates with slightly less precision.}